JDaniel-JD/App_Barber/README.md

-# App_Barber
+# App_Barbearia
-Development of a scheduling application for barbers, made by react-native.
+Development of an application for scheduling in the barber, made in react-native